Self-intersection Number of Negative Curves on Fermat Surfaces: Introduction

 \begin{conj}[Bounded Negativity Conjecture for integral curves] For any given smooth complex projective surface $X$, there exists a number $b_X\geq0$ which depends only on $X$ such that for any reduced and irreducible curve $C$ on $X$, the self-intersection number $C^2$ is bounded below by $-b_X$, i.e., $C^2\geq-b_X$. \end{conj} Indeed, as proven in \cite[Prop.5.1, p.1891]{BauHarKnuKueMueRouSze1307}, we can take the number $B_X$ in Conjecture \ref{BNC1} as $B_X=\left(\rho(X)-1\right)b_X$, where $\rho(X)$ is the Picard number of $X$.
 We will refer to $b_X$ as the \textit{negativity bound} for $X$.

-Our result in Theorem \ref{BNCFermat} implies that under some conditions, the Bounded Negativity Conjecture is true for the Fermat surface $X_d$. \begin{cor}[Corollary \ref{sufcond}] The Bounded Negativity Conjecture holds for the Fermat surface $X_d$ if one of the following conditions is satisfied:
+The result in Theorem \ref{BNCFermat} implies that under some conditions, the Bounded Negativity Conjecture is true for the Fermat surface $X_d$. \begin{cor}[Corollary \ref{sufcond}] The Bounded Negativity Conjecture holds for the Fermat surface $X_d$ if one of the following conditions is satisfied: \begin{enumerate}[(a)] \item